Owners Danielle Dockery and Bethany Storm holding natural fiber pillows

 Driftless Tannery offers a clean alternative to hide tanning for sheep and goat farmers, bringing them beautiful, healthy, quality value-added items to their operations, while removing these gorgeous hides from the waste stream associated with animal agriculture.

-Driftless Tannery also offers beautiful, naturally tanned sheepskin for eco-conscious consumers in their online shop.
+Driftless Tannery also offers beautiful, naturally tanned sheepskin and other heirloom textiles for eco-conscious consumers at their shop in Argyle, in their online shop, or in person at seasonal markets across the country.

 I am a wife, mother, biologist and small farmer.
 The animals on my farm are raised with compassion and die with dignity.
 After having many of my own flock’s skins tanned by large scale chemical-heavy processors, I sought to find a different way.
 As with my farming practices, I’ve looked to the past to find out how our ancestors did it.
 Driftless Tannery was born out of a desire to respect the earth, while preserving and honoring my animals.

-I moved to the driftless region of Wisconsin in 2016 from the Chicagoland area.
-I had spent 32 years working in the international transportation industry and I needed a serious change.
+I moved to the driftless region of Wisconsin in 2016 from the Chicagoland area after spending 32 years working in the international transportation industry.
 On our homestead my husband and I raise laying hens, meat birds, turkeys and lamb for our freezer.
-I barter with other farmHers for the rest of our meat.
 We grow our own veggies and raise bees.
-I've rescued a small herd of alpacas and have two breeding ewes who help us with land management.
+I’ve rescued a small herd of alpacas and have two breeding ewes who help us with land management.
 I feel so blessed to be part of the amazing group of women in the county, working towards making our land a better place for all.